home-assistant/home-assistant.io/source/_integrations/switcher_kis.markdown

 - **The username of your Switcher Account.** You can find the username by going into the Switcher app.
-- **Local control key token.** To find local control key token, browse to the [Switcher GetKey API][token], enter your Switcher account username (which is email address), and press **Send Me The Code**.
+- **Local control key token.** To find local control key token, browse to the [Switcher GetKey API][token], enter your Switcher account username (which is an email address), and press **Send Me The Code**.

   The token will be send to you by email.